Chairman (President) of Bulgaria

-The Chairman (President) of the Republic of the People's Republic of Bulgaria (Bulgarian: Председателят (Президентът) на Републиката) was the head of state of Bulgaria from 3 April 1990 to 22 January 1992.
+The Chairman (President) of the Republic of Bulgaria (Bulgarian: Председателят (Президентът) на Републиката) was the head of state of Bulgaria from 3 April 1990 to 22 January 1992.
 The office was known as the Chairman (President) of the People's Republic of Bulgaria until the word "People's" was dropped from the country's name on 15 November 1990.
 From that point on, the office was simply the Chairman (President) of the Republic of Bulgaria.

+Much like the State Council of Bulgaria superseded by it (which operated similarly to the Presidium of the Supreme Soviet of the Soviet Union), the office of Chairman (President) of Bulgaria was an executive post similar to the Presidency of the Soviet Union, as opposed to the modern Bulgarian presidency, which is ceremonial.

 Origin

 In 1971 a new constitution was approved by a referendum and came into force on 18 May 1971.
 In the constitution a new state organ was formed: the State Council.
 This new organ effectively eclipsed the role of the National Assembly as it had both legislative and executive power.
 The State Council could issue decrees with full legal authority when the National Assembly was not in session, with no provision for later approval by the full legislative body.
 The chairman of the State Council served as de facto head of state.

 Following a wave of democratization in Eastern Europe in 1989, dictator Todor Zhivkov was forced to resign on 10 November, succeeded by Petar Mladenov.
 The following month the Communist Party announced it was giving up power and began a series of round table talks with the opposition on the transition to democracy.
 It was decided that the State Council would have to be abolished and the office of the Chairman (President) of the Republic would have to be inaugurated.